 Please do come into my world.
 I’m on a journey somewhere with this blog.
 Hop on for the ride!
-I’ve got to be honest, I’m pretty much winging it, just like I did with A-Level German, what I’m currently doing with parenting, and I certainly wing it every time I get my blusher out (I’ll never be able to apply it properly!), and winging it with WordPress has been somewhat interesting these last six months (why isn’t it more intuitive!)
+I’ve got to be honest, I’m pretty much winging it, just like I did with A-Level German, what I’m currently doing with parenting, and I certainly wing it every time I get my blusher out (I’ll never be able to apply it properly!), and winging it with WordPress has been somewhat interesting the last few years (why isn’t it more intuitive!)

 Whether it be the expected calendared events such as birthdays, or just simply knuckling down to writing a special hand-written letter, my goal is simple; that, hopefully, through the sharing of thoughts, things I’ve made, things I’ve seen, that the blog inspires others to make someone’s day a little extra special, sometimes just with the smallest of touches.
 Uncalendared.